apache/infrastructure-website/content/pages/project-site.md

 ### Topics in GitHub

 If you're managing an ASF website repository in GitHub, please add `website` and `<TOOL>` Topics  to it, where `<TOOL>` is the name of the tool you are using to generate the website, like `pelican` or `hugo`.
-This helps others who are looking for an example of use of that tool to find your repository with queries like
+This helps others who are looking for an example of use of that tool find your repository, with queries like
  <a href="https://github.com/search?q=org%3Aapache+topic%3Ahugo" target="_blank">this one</a>.

 You can use the `.asf.yaml` mechanism to add those Topics.

 <h3 id="mail">Providing public access to the project's mail archive mbox files<a class="headerlink" href="#mail" title="Permanent link">&para;</a></h3>

 Some projects have a "mail" directory at the top of their project website.
-Enable this by creating a symbolic link  to `/home/apmail/public-arch/$tlp.apache.org` in svnpubsub.
+Enable this by creating a symbolic link  to `/home/apmail/public-arch/$tlp.apache.org` in `svnpubsub`.

 See more <a href="https://apache.org/dev/#mail" target="_blank">notes aboout project mail</a>.